 Specific Email Marketing ROI Formula: Cost to create and send email – sales specifically attributed to email = Return on Investment

-In the case of email marketing, there are several forms of ROI, which include; how often your email is opened, whether recipients click through to your website, and how many people place an order or fill out a form for more information.
-It is important to measure each of these efforts so that you can figure out what types of email tactics are most effective.
-Most email marketing platforms make it easy to track email marketing ROI by letting you specify and track your goals in each campaign you send out
+In the case of email marketing, there are several forms of ROI, which include; how often your email is opened, whether recipients click through to your website, and how many people place an order or fill out a form for more information, etc. It is important to measure each of these efforts so that you can figure out what types of email tactics are most effective.
+Most email marketing platforms make it easy to track email marketing ROI by letting you specify and track your goals in each campaign you send out.
+Great platforms to use – Campaign Monitor and Mail Chimp.

 Social Media Marketing ROI